MrJacz/gator/README.md

 - ✅ Browse posts with sorting (by date or title), filtering (by feed), and pagination
 - ✅ Full-text search across post titles and descriptions
 - ✅ Bookmark posts for later reading
+- ✅ Interactive TUI with keyboard navigation and browser integration
 - ✅ PostgreSQL database for persistent storage

 ## Technologies Used